pixdoet/yt-2005-watch/readme.md

 # yt-2005-watch
-A YouTube frontend written with the YouTubeI, otherwise more commonly known as the InnerTube API.
+A YouTube frontend written with the YouTubeI api, otherwise more commonly known as the InnerTube API.

 ## Requirements
 - Webserver (preferably, Apache)